bramleyccslab/flask-tasks/README.md

 	(this is done by maintaining a session cookie, which is hardly robust.
 A user can simply clear browser cookies and start again.
 	If it needs to be more robust, you might consider some kind of IP address logging, probably hashing them first.)

-## Neil Installation as Production Environment:
+## Installation in Production Environment:

-- Once only: Create a python >3.4 environment on the server using the Setup Python App icon on cPanel.
+- Once only: Create a python >3.4 (3.7.3 works) environment on the server using the Setup Python App icon on cPanel.

-- Name the folder you wanna put the flask stuff in (outside of the html folder) under `App Directory /home/wwwbramleylabppl/` (I used `flask`) and the root you want to work as your app address under `App Domain/URI` (I used `bramleylab.ppls.ed.ac.uk/experiments/flaskdemo`)
+- Name the folder you wanna put the flask stuff in (outside of the html folder) under `App Directory /home/wwwbramleylabppl/` (I used `flask` for the demo) and the root you want to work as your app address under `App Domain/URI` (I used `bramleylab.ppls.ed.ac.uk/experiments/flaskdemo`)

 - Secure shell terminal access to server:
   ```bash